gsmoon97/moon-crypto-bot/README.md

 ## Requirements

-- Python 3.8+
+- **Python 3.8 to 3.12**
+  - **Not compatible with Python 3.13** due to a known issue with the `Updater` class in the `python-telegram-bot` library when running on Python 3.13
-- An Upbit API key (with permissions for trading).
+- An Upbit API key (with permissions for trading)
-- A Telegram bot token.
+- A Telegram bot token
-- `pip` for installing dependencies.
+- `pip` for installing dependencies

 ---